-For financial assets that are not held for trading, the Company can make an irrevocable election at initial recognition to classify the instruments at fair value through other comprehensive income ("FVTOCI"), with all subsequent changes in fair value being recognized in other comprehensive income.
+For financial assets that are not held for trading, the Company can make an irrevocable election at initial recognition to classify the instruments at FVTOCI, if doing so eliminates or significantly reduces an accounting mismatch that would otherwise arise.
 This election is available for each separate investment.
-Under this new FVTOCI category, fair value changes are recognized in OCI while dividends are recognized in profit or loss.
 The Company does not have any financial assets designated as FTVOCI.